Geo-Python-2017/Exercise-4/README.md

  | 2 | temperatures from +2 up to +15 degrees (Celsius)   |
  | 3 | temperatures above +15 degrees (Celsius)            |

-Continue working on `temp_analyzer.py` where you should place your code for this problem (Problem 2).
+Continue working on `functions.py` where you should place your code for this problem (Problem 2).

-Your code should do following (also criteria for grading):
+You should do following (also criteria for grading):

   - create a new function called `tempClassifier`
   - `tempClassifier` should have one parameter called `temp_celsius`